rekjuh/rekjuh/README.md

-👋 Hi, I’m @rekjuh
+👋 Hi!

-👀 I’m interested in Python, GIS and visualizing & analyzing data and audio processing.
+👀 I’m interested in GIS and visualizing & analyzing open data.

-🌱 I’m currently learning Python, React and CSS.
+🌱 I’m currently learning more about everything.

 💞️ I’m open to collaborate on almost anything!